IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `dns` - (Optional, List) The DNS configuration for this load balancer.

+  Nested scheme for `dns`:
+  - `instance` - (Optional, String) The CRN of the DNS instance associated with the DNS zone
+  - `name` - (Optional, String) The name to use for DNS 'A' records for this load balancer's private IP addresses.
+  - `zone` - (Optional, String) The unique identifier of the DNS zone.

 - `logging`- (Optional, Bool) Enable or disable datapath logging for the load balancer.
 This is applicable only for application load balancer.
 Supported values are **true** or **false**.
 Default value is **false**.
 - `name` - (Required, String) The name of the VPC load balancer.
 - `profile` - (Optional, Forces new resource, String) For a Network Load Balancer, this attribute is required and should be set to `network-fixed`.
 For Application Load Balancer, profile is not a required attribute.